Wakanda Forever Is Artistically Not as Strong as Black Panther, but It’s Politically Far More Radical

 The leader of the Talokan, Namor (Tenoch Huerta), believes an unhidden Wakanda will eventually lead to its downfall.
 The West must never be trusted.
 The neoliberal West must never see you.
 And so it is.
 The experience of most developing countries from the 1980s to today has been nothing but a series of debt crises, very slow to no economic growth, the collapse of national industries, persistent wage arbitrage, and greater and greater dependence on imports and foreign investment.

-When you reach the end of Wakanda Forever, it's abundantly clear that Coogler advocates something like an emotional re-investment (rather than an outright return to) the anti-West modernity of the Bandung Conference of 1955.
+When you reach the end of Wakanda Forever, it's abundantly clear that Coogler advocates something like an emotional re-investment (rather than an outright return to) the anti-West modernity of the mid-century Bandung Conference.
 And he did this with a large chunk of Disney's capital.